crankycyclops/trogserve/README.md

 Note that the `docker-compose.yml` file that currently comes with Trogserve is intended for a development environment.
 It shouldn't be considered a stable or secure application.
 Also, note that it bind-mounts the web root to the host's cloned repository so that changes made on the host filesystem will be immediately visible to the container.

+The required Docker containers have already been pushed to Docker Hub and get updated regularly.

 ## Installation Without Docker

 1. Make sure you've built, installed, and configured the trogdor-pp library, trogdord daemon, and trogdord PHP extension.
 Furthermore, make sure that the `trogdord` daemon is running in the background and listening on `localhost`.
 You can find more information about those dependencies here: https://github.com/crankycyclops/trogdor-pp